-Study provides new insights into health system cost of living and dying in New ZealandMay 2nd, 2014 in Health /
+Study provides new insights into health system cost of living and dying in New ZealandMay 2, 2014 in Medicine & Health / Health

 A just-published study showing how public spending on health varies by age and proximity to death raises interesting questions about the best use of taxpayer funds, the authors say.

 Deciding and controlling total spending on publicly-funded health services is hard – deciding on how this funding should be distributed between young and old, people in good health versus those near death, and between prevention and treatment is harder still says lead author Professor Tony Blakely, Director of the Burden of Disease Epidemiology, Equity and Cost-Effectiveness Programme (BODE3) at the University of Otago, Wellington.